Published September 2015, updated June 2019

-Sure, subscribers could follow your company on social media, but it’s been proven that 90% choose to receive email newsletters, whereas only 10% want updates on Facebook.
-Not only that, but you’re 6x more likely to get a click-through from an email campaign than you are from a tweet.
-All in all, email is 40x more effective than social media when it comes to acquiring new clients.
+While it’s true that subscribers could follow your company on social media, it’s been proven that 90% choose to receive email newsletters, whereas only 10% want updates on Facebook.
+Not only that, but you’re six times more likely to get a click-through from an email campaign than you are from a tweet.
+All in all, email is forty times more effective than social media when it comes to acquiring new clients.

 Unlike other types of emails, email newsletters are sent to subscribers on a consistent basis.
 When you do it well, subscribers will expect these newsletters regularly.

 How to create email newsletters that people read

 If you want to create newsletters that people read, be deliberate.
 Don’t just open your email marketing tool and drop in some content.
 You should have a basic strategy for your newsletter.

 Here’s how to create email newsletters that’ll delight subscribers:

 Think carefully about the email newsletters you open and read.
 You do so because the newsletters provide you with value, whether they provide discounts, help you plan a new project, or provide information that could help you do your job better.
 No email newsletter is complete without value.
 Seventy percent of email readers open emails from a brand or company in search of a deal, discount, or coupon.